 You can configure overheat protection by setting up an alarm and execute a program, but you can’t shut down your computer automatically.

 Unlike Core Temp, you don’t need to install Real Temp.
 After downloading the program, all you need to do is unzip it using a tool like WinZip, and then run the program to see your processor’s temperature range.
 This also means you can save Real Temp on a flash drive and use it on any PC to quickly and easily check the temperature levels.

 Real Temp only works with Intel processors, whereas Core Temp is compatible with Intel, AMD, and VIA.
 Unless you only use Intel Processors, this is a major advantage Core Temp has over Real Temp.

 One of the best free CPU monitors

 Core Temp is a free CPU temperature monitor that uses minimum power to provide accurate and error-free results.
-While the program may not be the prettiest, it’s easy to use, offers a high level of customization, and you can increase the functionality by adding plug-ins from the developer.
+While the program may not be the prettiest, it’s easy to use and offers a high level of customization.
+You can increase the functionality by adding plug-ins from the developer.

 It’s a great program for both regular and advanced users.
 If you’re an avid overclocker or tweaker looking to get the most out of your processor, then measuring your core temperatures is a must if you want to avoid any damage.
 With Core Temp, you can set up alarms and fail-safes to prevent excessive overheating and keep tabs on your performance while using minimal resources.